STarrant/QuizChallenge/README.md

 ### Development Bugs

 * The opentdb api was very, very difficult to get working as a JavaScript learner.
 I had serious difficulty fetching the JSON and storing this question data in an array of objects to be used in the quiz loop.
+* Special HTML character codes were being displayed in the question and answer fields.
+E.g. &quot;, &#039;.
+Code was initially written in to use array.replace() to find and replace them out.
+The actual solution was to write the text strings from JS to HTML targetting the .innerHTML rather than .textContent.
+This avoided the information being passed to the browser inside quotes as a string and thus was interpreted as a special character code rather than a string.

 ### Testing Bugs